 - Select your storage device from the list on the left and click on the Erase tab.
 Before you can click on the Erase button located in the Erase tab, you must select which file system you would like to use and give it a name.
 If you’re not sure which option you should choose, continue reading this article to find out more information about the main file systems used by macOS and Windows.

 - With everything set, you may click on the Erase button to start the formatting process.
 Depending on the size and speed of your flash drive, it may take a minute or two.
 Once the formatting process is finished, you should be able to transfer files to the newly formatted flash drive.

 macOS and Windows support different file systems.
 The main file system of macOS is HFS Plus.
 It was developed by Apple and first introduced in 1998 as an improved version of HFS, supporting much larger files and using the Unicode encoding.

 Microsoft has also developed their file system for Windows, NTFS.
 This proprietary file system was introduced in 1993, and it supports metadata and advanced data structures to improve performance, additional extensions for improved security, and file system journaling.

 Unfortunately, these two file systems are not suitable for flash drives because of their limited support.
 The best file system for modern flash drives is FAT32.
 Even though FAT32 doesn’t support long file names and only stores files up to 4 GB in size, the fact that it’s almost universally supported across all operating systems makes it perfect for flash drives.

 How to Recover Data After Format

 We all make mistakes, and you wouldn’t be the first person in the world to accidentally format a USB flash drive.
-Disk Drill, a premium data recovery solution for Mac OS X with support for all popular file formats and common storage devices, is here to help you recover from any data loss, no matter how large or small.
+Disk Drill, a premium data recovery solution for Mac OS X with support for all popular file formats and common storage devices, is here to help you recover deleted files from USB flash drive.
 Disk Drill’s advanced data recovery algorithms can find lost files even after complete format.